29 January 2023

 I've done mine up in bright livery to reflect their more flamboyant nature, and because that how I see those 'proto-landschnekts': advertising on the battlefield for future employers, as well as warning others of their prowess as a deterrent.
 Plus the bright colours pop nicely on my winter bases.
 While my rules usually have figure removal, pike units like these look so much better packed tighter so I went with 3 group bases for each unit

-Unit unit has a secret weapon - a crossbow bolt to the face!
+This unit has a secret weapon - a crossbow bolt to the face.
+Surprise!

 The flags are all hand painted naturally, using tin foil from the necks of champagne bottles.
 Yes collecting the raw materials is a drag but somebody has to do it (and who doesnt like a round of French 75s?!).
 The foil allows great three dimensional shaping and has some good strength to it.
 With the flamboyant theme in mind, I gave all their weapons pennants so no one would miss them on the field of battle!